Quarry Lakes Regional Recreation Area

 Shinn Pond at Alameda County Trails Water Quality Conditions

-• A Caution Advisory for blue-green algae is posted.
+• There are no advisories for blue-green algae posted.
 See Blue-Green Algae Information for additional details.

 • Swimming is never allowed at Shinn Pond.